lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Let’s make it more detailed.

-Instead of expecting just an order, we may be more precise and expect an order for a particular ticket.
+Instead of expecting just an order, we may be more precise and expect an order for a particular type of a ticket.

-The test steps needs to be updated.
+The test steps need to be updated.

 The exported constant is not anymore a test step itself.